 This hairstyle is pretty unique.
 Sure, it’s a short crop with even shorter sides, but check out those lines!
 And oh, did you catch the mustache?

 This is an easy, medium-length scissors cut.
 It’s a bit more maintenance, sure, but it’s definitely worth it for some.
 Decide for yourself!

 This short to medium-length cut is particularly common in some areas.
 That’s because it’s how the hair naturally grows out after a shorter cut, like a buzz cut or crew cut.

 Combovers work great for slightly longer hair.
 There are no in-your-face lines in this cut; nope — it’s just a simple brush from one side to the other.

-Tom Ellis is most recently known as the Devil on Netflix’s recently acquired series Lucifer.
+Tom Ellis is widely known as the Devil on Netflix’s recently acquired series Lucifer.
 He sports a simple yet classy crop that embodies the timeless and stylish character that the show needs as its lead.

 Crew cuts and short crops work great if you have a widow’s peak, like this guy.
 This hairstyle is easy to get, super practical, and looks more than fine!

 You’ve probably seen a brush-up like this one on plenty of the younger guys in your city.
 We think slightly longer cuts like this are a great way to balance the practicality of short hair with the style-ability of long hair.